Soft tissue sarcomas and rare soft tissue tumours – Brief information

 Treatment of patients with a rare (frequently intermediate malignant or benign) soft tissue tumour mainly depends on its growth pattern.
 For tumours growing locally very aggressively (this can be the case for both benign and intermediate malignant tumours), surgery aiming at tumour removal is not always the first choice of treatment.
 For most of these tumours, the doctors will wait and see whether growth is ongoing, since spontaneous tumour regression is possible as well.
 If this does not happen or if the localisation of the tumour jeopardizes adjacent organs, a low-dose chemotherapy, depending on the tumor type, is indicated.
 By now, even newer, so-called targeted therapies (that consider the individual genetic alterations) are an option as well.

 In the large paediatriac treatment centres, children and adolescents with a soft tissue tumour receive therapy according to standardised treatment plans (protocols).
 These protocols are designed by experts and aim at steadily improving the patients’ survival rates while also reducing the risk of therapy-related late effects.
-Therapy according to such treatment protocols is carried out within „therapy optimising trials“.
-These are controlled clinical trials, which have been developed, are being monitored and adjusted to the most recent research by the Society of Paediatric Oncology and Haematology (“Gesellschaft für Pädiatrische Onkologie und Hämatologie“, GPOH).
+Therapy according to such treatment protocols is usually carried out within controlled clinical trials, which are developed, monitored and regularly updated in line with the current state of scientific knowledge, either within the framework of the Society of Paediatric Oncology and Haematology (“Gesellschaft für Pädiatrische Onkologie und Hämatologie“, GPOH) or at European level.

 For further information on above-mentioned registries and guidelines, please see here.
 Details are available on the website of the CWS Study Group: https://www.klinikum-stuttgart.de/cws/home